Sdhir/Image-Restoration-through-RL/README.md

 # Image-Restoration-through-RL
-Image restoration model that can handle an image affected by a mixture of distortions using Reinforcement learning.
+Image restoration model that can handle an image affected by a mixture of distortions using Deep Reinforcement learning.

 Project inspired from [Crafting a Toolchain for Image Restoration by Deep Reinforcement Learning](https://arxiv.org/abs/1804.03312)